mlhartme/stool/main/documentation.md

 #### SYNOPSIS

-`stool` *global-option*... `build` *stage-option*... [`-here`] *command*
+`stool` *global-option*... `build` *stage-option*... [`-here`] *command*...

 #### Description

 Executes the specified command or the command specified by the `build` property.
 Executes in the current directory when called with `-here`; otherwise, executes in the stage directory.
-Sets MAVEN_HOME, MAVEN_OPTS and JAVA_HOME as configured for the stage.
+Sets MAVEN_HOME and MAVEN_OPTS as configured for the stage.
 Reports an error if the stage is not owned or if the stage is up.

 You can see the configured build command with `stool config build`, and you can change it with `stool` *global-option*... `config "build="`*your command*`"`.
-Quotes are mandatory if your command contains spaces.
+Quotes are mandatory if *your command* contains spaces.

 The pre-defined build command for artifact stages does nothing.
-Thus, you can get `stool build` for artifact stages, it just has no effect.
+Thus, you can run `stool build` for artifact stages, it just has no effect.

-If you get `build` from the dashboard application, the build command executes in the environment defined for the dashboard stage with the additional environment variables mentioned above.
+If you run `build` from the dashboard application, the build command executes in the environment defined for the dashboard stage with the additional environment variables mentioned above.

 The differences between using `stool build` and executing a build command directly is the execute directory and the environment.
-When working in shared mode, you usually you have to use `stool build` because shared machine need a separate local Maven repository for every stage - and that's configured in the stage environment.
+When working in shared mode, you usually have to use `stool build` because shared machine need a separate local Maven repository for every stage - and that's configured in the stage environment.